himanshugupta2077/Password_manager/README.md

 ## Description

 SafePass is an offline password manager written in python with tkinter.
 This application allows you to store all your passwords inside a single database collection, MongoDB, which is secured with SHA 256 hashing function.
 The hash key & salt are stored in system's keyring to crosscheck with the entered password.
-User can add passwords with other necessary fields (Title, URL, Username, Password, Notes).
+User can add passwords and other necessary fields (Title, URL, Username, Password, Notes).

 ## Feautres

-* Password Generator
+* Strong Password Generator
 * Secure Master Password with SHA-256
 * Auto-copy
-* URL-opener
-* Forgot Password Module
+* Password Forgot Module

 ## Technologies